Iron age Celtics had the first recorded shaved mustaches, in about a 1000 BC, according to Siculus (60 BC), an acient Greek historian:

 I started with a Goatee mustache:

-I then went with a "Gun Slinger" mustache (when I connected the sideburns to the horse shoe), however this photo is considered more a "horse shoe" mustache:
+I then went with a "Gun Slinger" mustache (when I connected the sideburns to the horseshoe), however, this photo is considered more a "horseshoe" mustache, (complete with my attempt to look bad-ass):

 Then sported the Dallas aka Cowboy mustache: